m1maker/ngt-docs/ngt_documents/main/objects/file/methods/close.md

 ## Remarks

-this method will close the associated file on the object, allowing to be used again.
+This method will close the associated file on the object, allowing to be used again.

 ## Example